cosmos/cosmos/whitepaper.md

 including their gross energy inefficiency, poor or limited performance, and immature governance mechanisms.
-A number of proposals have been made to scale Bitcoin's transaction throughput such as Segregated-Witness and BitcoinNG, but these are limited to vertical scaling, and thus are limited by the capacity of a single physical machine, lest we sacrifice the property of complete auditability.
-Lightning networks can help scale Bitcoin transaction volume by leaving some transactions off the ledger completely, but are mostly suited for micropayments as it requires too much capital to be locked up.
+A number of proposals have been made to scale Bitcoin's transaction throughput such as Segregated-Witness and BitcoinNG, but these are vertical scaling solutions that remain limited by the capacity of a single physical machine, lest we sacrifice the property of complete auditability.
+Lightning networks can help scale Bitcoin transaction volume by leaving some transactions off the ledger completely, but are mostly suited for micropayments as significant capital is required to be locked up.

-An ideal solution would be one that allows multiple parallel blockchains to interoperate while retaining their security properties, but so far this has been proven difficult, if not impossible, with proof-of-work.
-(Insert note about merged-mining).
+An ideal solution would be one that allows multiple parallel blockchains to interoperate while retaining their security properties, but this has proven difficult, if not impossible, with proof-of-work.
+Merged-mining, for instance, allows the work done to secure a parent chain to be re-used on a child chain, but transactions still must be validated, in order, by each node, and a merge-mined blockchain is vulnerable to attack if a majority of the hashing power on the parent is not actively merge-mining the child.

 Here we present GnuClear, a novel blockchain network architecture that addresses all of these problems.
 GnuClear is a network of many independent blockchains,